 Clover Kids clubs

 Clover Kids introduces 5- to 7-year-olds to the 4-H experience.
-In Clover Kids, children learn how to get along with others, work in groups, explore their interests, while building self-confidence.
+In Clover Kids, children learn how to get along with others, work in groups and explore their interests while building self-confidence.
 Clover Kids do not enroll in projects or raise animals, and do not participate in competitive events, contests or shows.

 How to join